"Cold Rust Bluing Methods"

 Ed. note!
 These instructions are for experienced smiths or chemists already very familiar with the hazards of strong acids!

-The internet is a giant one-room schoolhouse where you are overhearing and reading instructions appropriate only for people at a reasonably advanced chemistry level and with haz-mat training, working in a proper industrial facility :-)
+The internet is a giant one-room schoolhouse where you are overhearing & reading instructions appropriate only for people at a reasonably advanced chemistry level & with haz-mat training, working in a proper industrial facility :-)

 Q. I'm in the process of learning to rust blue and have done several guns with varying success.
 Mr John Gallatly's instruction about soaking the parts in old motor oil and a dewatering oil caught my attention and I need to ask if by "old" motor oil, he means used oil?